 The small field of some 24 acres planted on June 11, the corn is above 7 - 8 feet high.
-This field received 3 inches of rain this week.
-It is very healthy looking corn.
-The corns silk is drying off nicely.
+This field received lots of rain this week, just like all other fields.
+It is very healthy looking corn and the corn silk is drying off nicely.
 No further worm damage is evident.